-- First, unlike prior 'imperialisms,' this one was clearly capitalist; it was dominated by capitalist owners and driven by the imperative of capital accumulation. - Second, it was based on a clear statist/geographic distinction between 'core' and 'periphery.' - Third, it involved territorial conquest in the 'periphery' and conflict between the 'core' states themselves. - Fourth, and perhaps most importantly, it was fuelled by the systematic export of capital from the 'core' to the 'periphery' on the one hand, and by the visible 'plunder' and apparent 'exploitation' of the 'periphery' by the 'core' on the other.
+- First, unlike prior imperialisms, this one was clearly capitalist; it was dominated by capitalist owners and driven by the imperative of capital accumulation. - Secondly, it was based on a clear statist/geographic distinction between core and periphery. - Thirdly, it involved territorial conquest in the periphery and conflict between the core states themselves. - Fourthly, and perhaps most importantly, it was fuelled by the systematic export of capital from the core to the periphery on the one hand, and by the visible plunder and apparent exploitation of the periphery by the core on the other.

-Following Hobson, Luxemburg and Hilferding, the theory of Monopoly Capitalism provided a pretty consistent framework for understanding these features.
+Following Hobson, Luxemburg, Hilferding, and Lenin the theory of Monopoly Capitalism provided a pretty consistent framework for understanding these features.
 Later, the process of decolonization gave rise to various theories of dependency.
 But these features themselves have now changed.
 Furthermore, some of the key categories with which these features were analyzed have become difficult if not impossible to use.

-Accumulation today is also capitalistic - but it no longer has the clear hallmarks of imperialism.
+Accumulation today is also capitalistic-but it no longer has the clear hallmarks of imperialism.
 We can certainly speak of the power of capitalists to control and shape society, perhaps more than ever before.
-But we can no longer easily root that power in the 'exploitation' of workers who are not being paid the 'full' value of their labour.
-Production certainly is an aspect of capitalist power, yet its pseudo-quantities shed no light on the accumulation of such power denominated in money terms.
-We can quantify the architecture of power, but we cannot denominate this architecture in units of 'abstract labour' and definitely not in units of 'surplus value.'
-And without abstract labour and surplus value, a whole host of derivative concepts - from 'exploitation,' to 'expanded reproduction,' to 'the falling tendency of the rate of profit,' 'unequal exchange,' 'productive vs. unproductive labour,' etc. - lose their analytical meaning.
+But we can no longer easily root that power in the "exploitation" of workers who are not being paid the full "value" of their labor.
+Production certainly is a key aspect of capitalist power, yet its pseudoquantities shed no light on the accumulation of such power denominated in money terms.
+We can quantify the architecture of power, but we cannot denominate this architecture in units of "abstract labor" and definitely not in units of "surplus value."
+And without abstract labor and surplus value, a whole host of derivative concepts-from "exploitation," to "expanded reproduction," to "the falling tendency of the rate of profit," "unequal exchange," "productive vs. unproductive labor," "fictitious vs. industrial capital," etc.-lose their analytical meaning.